jeffchang5/WeatherApp/README.md

 - Build in Android Studio.
 Should require nothing more out of the box.

 **Features**

 * Use the Fab button to search for cities
 * Graph for precipitation in an area

 I created GpsFragment in Java and have its functionality consumed by a CurrentWeather Kotlin Fragment class.
-Although, working being very comfortable with both Kotlin and Java.
+Although, being very comfortable with both Kotlin and Java.
 I decided to use technologies that shows my competency using the greatest and latest the community has to offer.
 Currently, I work with a codebase that has a lot of Java code written in.
 However, to fully utilize Co-routines and Jetpack Compose, I had to adopt Kotlin for the majority of the project.

 **Your Focus Areas.**

 Software Architecture, Code Style, Readability, Robustness and using standard Android development practices.

 * Code Readability
 * Dagger Hilt